jennifer-spillane/cerianthus/ceri2020_maker.md

 I stopped the second run because I hadn't spread it across enough nodes, and it will have to run the first steps again too, which is unfortunate, but hopefully it won't take as long as last time.

-So the most up-to-date MAKER run is running from the script "maker_mpi.sh" in the same directory as all the others, but it will be spitting out files with "ceri_maker3" as the prefix, even though it's really more like 2.5.
+So the most up-to-date MAKER run is running from the script "maker_mpi.sh" in the same directory as all the others, but it will be spitting out files with "pachyceri_maker" as the prefix.

-*update*  This naming system was incorrect; I didn't realize I would need to keep all output file names (except the log file coming)

-Number of proteins at the end: 31,538
+Number of proteins at the end: 37,856